Waiter’s walks are an exercise where a load is held in a one arm overhead position while walking. They have a variety of benefits, including:

 Yet lifting weights can give people a little kick in the B-hole.
 They work their ass off to achieve a goal, and they realize that they can do something that previously seemed impossible.
 When Chris was deadlifting mid 400s for reps, and he said, “I want to deadlift 600×5,” I thought it was kind of far-fetched.
 But the mother fucker trained his dick off every. god. damn. week.
 And you know what?
 He eventually did it (watch the vid and read about the journey; learn about the program to the right).

-I’d like to think that people who lift have a different understanding and expectation of what is sexy and healthy.
+I’d like to think that people who lift have a different understanding and expectation of what is sexy and healthy, just like this ideal remote vibrator.
 I’d like to think that a woman who lifts doesn’t give a shit about “the gap”, which I don’t even understand.
 Why would a guy think a space between skin is sexy?
 How did a bunch of weirdo-neck-beards on the internet popularize this?
 Some piece of shit in his cubicle at work has power over a young girl’s mind — this is truly the future.
 Furthermore, why do girls think they need to be skinny to have “the gap”?
 You take most chicks, including those with muscular legs from squatting and deadlifting, bend her over, and she’s probably going to have a gap (Note: only try this if you have female compliance).
 It’s called the subpubic angle, and women have a wider pelvic opening because they need to be able to drop a watermelon-sized child out of their pelvis.
 This is of course a BIG fucking digression since a space between thighs is not fucking sexy anyway; it’s probably the fact that there is a vagina sitting right above it.
 Let’s call a spade a spade; dudes like seeing lady parts and the gap has nothing to do with it.

 The internet is a mob, and the mob has power.
 I’m here to be the sniper on the clock tower picking off the mob’s leaders.
 The gap is a shit-head development from the mob.
 Instead, aesthetically confused girls (or boys) should focus on strength training and health with the byproduct of sexiness.
 I’ve discovered something incredibly important.
 Since I have that aforementioned narcissism self-confidence, I named it after myself.